gafrong/codingogo/README.md

-# sp-stamplay
+# Codingo

-Stamplay Book Club application
+Code to build startups.

-For a yet to be published SitePoint article
+This is a tutorial service.